ibm-cloud-architecture/cam-admin-bootcamp/Labs/4-4_CAMbyAPI.md

 1. On the left sidebar a new collection should now exist called `cam-api`

-1. Click on the collection and a list of requests will apear.
+1. Click on the collection and a list of requests will appear.
 Explore through each of the requests taking note the request type (GET, POST, DELETE) the url endpoint for the request.

 ![Lab_4-4_C](../images/Lab_4-4_C.png)

 ## Importing Postman Environment
 Environments can be setup to make the collection more reusable.